The Ghostley Witch

 Or

-How Come No One Noticed The Temporary Transformation
+How Come No One Noticed the Temporary

-of Frau Linkmeyer
+Transformation of Frau Linkmeyer

 A puffy little cloud hovered over Stalag 13.
-In itself, that was nothing
+In itself, that was

-sky was overcast with gloomy rainclouds as far as the eye could see.
+and the sky was overcast with gloomy rainclouds as far as the eye could see.

-But believe it or not, there was something unusual about this one little
+But believe it or not, there was something unusual about this

-witch: Hella die Hexe.
+German witch: Hella die Hexe.
 And if you looked real closely, you could see her

 peering over the edge of her little cloud.

-"What a treasure!" she whispered with excitement in her voice.
+"What a treasure!" she whispered with excitement in

+her voice.
 "A whole camp full of soldiers!
 This might mean the end of my

 troubles!"

-She directed her cloud a little closer, to be able to distinguish the
+She directed her cloud a little closer, to be able to

-indeed!
-Of course all these guys
+Very promising indeed!
+Of course all these

-wouldn´t be of much help; according to their way of dressing, they were
+guys wouldn´t be of much help; according to their way of dressing, they were

 obviously paupers.
 Only a few of them would classify as middle-class.
 The bonus